 Once an employee gets vaccinated should they still have to follow COVID protocols in the workplace?

 Yes.
 Workplaces have been safe since the beginning of the COVID-19 pandemic due to the protocols and protections in place.
-These include:

 Until community (or “herd”) immunity is achieved, and community transmission decreases, these protections should stay in place to protect those that are not vaccinated.
 Employers should follow the Provincial Health Officer’s guidance on when to scale back the protections for workplaces.

 What is the current direction on returning to the workplace and remote work?

 On March 29, 2021, the Provincial Health Officer announced increased measures to address the continued growth in COVID-19 cases in B.C.
 These included direction for employers to continue to actively support remote working options wherever operationally possible.

 Where operationally feasible we strongly recommend employers to allow employees to work remotely.
 Information on what employer’s obligations are for employees who work from home is available at the end of our article here.